I know it has been a while; I have been hampered with some

 realized were here.

-So for this blog post, I’ve decided to report what we saw and learned in Patara, an ancient city on the Mediterranean.
+So for this blog post, I’ve decided to report what we saw

 The city of Kaş |